Bifurcation of nonlinear bound states in the periodic Gross-Pitaevskii equation with PT-symmetry: Introduction

 \begin{remark} The statement of Theorem \ref{theorem-main} can be generalized in a number of ways.
 First, one can prove existence of smoother solutions with $s > 2$ provided that $p(\cdot,k_0)$ belongs to $H^s_{\rm per}(0,2\pi)$.
 This would require a smoother potential $V$ than the one in \ref{ass:Vsig}.
 Second, the spectral interval $[a,b]$ does not have to be real entirely, as in \ref{ass:band}.
 For the justification result, it is sufficient that a little segment of $[a,b]$ near the end point $\omega_*$ be real.
 Similarly, the simplicity assumption of the eigenvalue $\omega_m(k)$ has to be satisfied only near the end point that corresponds to $k = k_0$. \end{remark}

 \brem Assumption \ref{ass:band} is not satisfied for an arbitrary complex $V$.
-Propositions \ref{prop-1}, \ref{prop-2} and \ref{prop-3} in Section \ref{S:linspec} give sufficient conditions for occurrence of complex spectral bands if $V(x)=U(x)+\ri \gamma W(x)$ with $U$ even and $W$ odd and with $\gamma >0$ arbitrarily small.
-The sufficient conditions detect bifurcations of double eigenvalues (so called Dirac points) at $\gamma=0$ into complex pairs of simple eigenvalues for $\gamma > 0$. \erem
+Propositions \ref{prop-1}, \ref{prop-2} and \ref{prop-3} in Section \ref{S:linspec} give sufficient conditions for the occurrence of complex spectral bands if $V(x)=U(x)+\ri \gamma W(x)$ with $U$ even and $W$ odd and with $\gamma >0$ arbitrarily small.
+The sufficient conditions detect bifurcations of double eigenvalues at $\gamma=0$ into complex pairs of simple eigenvalues for $\gamma > 0$. \erem

 \begin{remark} Recent interest in $\PT$-symmetric periodic potentials is explained by the experimental realization of such optical lattices in physical experiments \cite{pt2,pt3}.
 Several computational works were devoted to the existence and spectral stability of standing waves in the GP equation with complex periodic potentials \cite{He,MMGC2008,nixon1} (see also the review in \cite{Konotop}).
 Persistence of real spectrum in honeycomb $\PT$-symmetric potentials was studied in \cite{Curtis1}.
 Small $\PT$-symmetric perturbations of honeycomb periodic potentials were considered in \cite{Curtis2} and their effect on the nonlinear dynamics of the GP equation was studied.
 A heuristic asymptotic method was used in \cite{nixon2} to approximate the standing waves of the GP equation by ${\rm sech}$-solitons of the stationary NLS equation.
 Our work is the first one, to the best of our knowledge, which gives a rigorous proof of the existence of nonlinear bound states and their approximation by an effective equation for the bifurcation from an edge of a real interval in the spectrum of a $\PT$-symmetric non-selfadjoint linear Schr\"{o}dinger operator. \end{remark}